LeChienCour/DevOpsLab/AWSDevOpsLabs/03-monitoring/cloudwatch/lab-guide.md

 - Composite alarms allow complex logic combining multiple alarms
 - Custom metrics require explicit publishing via API calls or CloudWatch agent
 - Dashboard widgets support various visualization types and can span multiple regions
+- CloudFormation can be used to define and deploy monitoring infrastructure as code
+- Log aggregation centralizes logs from multiple sources for unified analysis
+- Metric filters extract metrics from log data for additional monitoring capabilities
+- Automated dashboard generation can adapt to infrastructure changes

 ## Additional Resources